 Every year, the 63-member staff of Brentwood Fire and Rescue responds to thousands of calls.

-Russell Peterson, Brentwood’s division chief for training, risk and emergency management, says if the trend continues, Brentwood firefighters will respond to about 3,500 calls in 2016, up 10 percent from 2015.
+Russell Peterson, Brentwood, TN's fire department chief for training, risk, and emergency management, says if the trend continues, Brentwood firefighters will respond to about 3,500 calls in 2016, up 10 percent from 2015.

 In the midst of all the calls, the department must also find time to train the firefighters so they are able to perform in all required capacities all the different facets the job requires—from firefighting to emergency medical services to teaching CPR classes at public schools.
 When it comes time for in-service training, Brentwood sends half of the staff to classrooms and has the other half cover calls.
 But as call volume increases, the department often has to stop classes to pull out more staff to help run calls.

 Tennessee’s state commission on firefighting requires departments to make their in-service tests different each time the tests are offered.
 Previously, Brentwood was using paper versions of tests, which meant Peterson would have to write different versions of the test, print them out and spend time grading them.
 In an attempt to simplify the process, Peterson switched to the online testing tool QuizEgg, but it didn’t allow for much administrative control.
 He worried about the security of the information in the event of an audit by the state commission.

 “If your department is forward-thinking and looking for ways to improve, having one secure place that everyone goes to for critical content is essential.
 Good document management is a two-way street.
 You not only need to disseminate content effectively, but also get acknowledgement back that your staff has seen it.
 I think that’s really important, and PowerDMS will do that for you.”

 Russell Peterson - DIVISION CHIEF OF TRAINING & RISK MANAGEMENT, BRENTWOOD (TN) FIRE DEPARTMENT